iis-software/vqo/README.md

 # vqo
 # VisualQueryOptimizerConverter, SQL Translator
-Visual Query Optimizer & Convertoer a product of IIS-Software, Inc.
+Visual Query Optimizer & Converter a product of IIS-Software, Inc.
 email: iis@iis-software.com

 Kinldy, email us for professonal assistance and for access to the downloadable tar files:  email: iis@iis-software.com